Kent State Together

 Who should I contact if I have a question?

-For the most part, each of the projects has its own contact person.
-You can find this in the project details by clicking on the project title and reviewing the additional information that appears.
+For the most part, each of the projects and events has its own contact person.
+You can find this in the project details by clicking on the project or event title and reviewing the additional information that appears.

-If you have questions about the larger Kent State Together project, please contact Community Engaged Learning at email@example.com.
+If you have questions about the website and collection of opportunities, please contact Community Engaged Learning at email@example.com.